pgrones/Enterprise-Computing-Project/README.md

 - Comments/documentation for each method in the code
 - Try to use meaningful variable- and method-names
 - Try to stick to a style (Standard: CamelCase without _ or -; Method- and variable-names in lowercase)
-- Write tests for complex methods (no need to start the application every time)
+- Write tests for complex methods

 <b>Report to the team as soon as possible if deadlines can't be met</b>